atomvm/AtomVM/doc/src/build-instructions.md

 The `src` directory is broken up into the core platform-independent AtomVM library (`libAtomVM`), and platform-dependent code for each of the supported platforms  (Generic UNIX, ESP32, and STM32).

+## External dependencies

+### `uf2tool`

+AtomVM depends on `uf2tool`.
+It is used to pack both native and Erlang/Elixir/Gleam code for RP2. uf2tool is downloaded automatically by `rebar3` from `hex` mirrors.

+It is possible to use a local copy of uf2tool by setting `UF2TOOL_PATH` variable to a path to a source checkout of [`uf2tool`](https://github.com/pguyot/uf2tool) when invoking CMake.

 ## Platform Specific Build Instructions

 * [Generic UNIX](#building-for-generic-unix)